Inspectable Arithmetic for the Advisor Fee Calculator

 Purpose

-This calculator models the long-run effect of advisor fees and optional fund MERs charged as a percentage of assets under management (AUM), comparing portfolio outcomes with and without those costs under constant return and contribution assumptions.
+This calculator models the long-run effect of advisor fees and optional fund MERs charged as a percentage of assets under management (AUM), comparing portfolio outcomes with and without those costs under equal gross return and constant contribution assumptions.

 Definitions